junghan0611/spacemacs/layers/+tools/shell/README.md

     Ubuntu).
 If not available, it will be downloaded during the compilation process.
 Some distributions (e.g. Ubuntu 18.04) have versions of libvterm that are too old.
-If you find compilation errors related to VTERM~COLOR~, you should not use your system libvterm.
+If you find compilation errors related to VTERM<sub>COLOR</sub>, you should not use your system libvterm.

 3. Windows